jnalanko/VOMM/README.md

 make optimized
 ```

-Program `tests` runs the test suite, and takes approximately 10 minutes.
+The `tests` executable runs the test suite, and takes approximately 10 minutes.